Ayan123C/AMS/README.md

 ### Prerequisites

 1. Ensure you have a `Java17 or more` installed.
-2. Ensure you have a database server (MySQL or PostgreSQL) installed.
+2. Ensure you have a database server (PostgreSQL) installed.

 ### Steps